Buddhist Studies

 - Experiential learning

-- Studying and interpreting texts
+- Study and interpret texts

-- Writing and giving dharma talks
+- Write and deliver dharma talks

 - Lead sitting groups